AkshayTiwari27/Sensai/README.md

   * **Google Gemini API**: The core AI features are powered by the Google Gemini API, which is used for generating content for resumes, cover letters, and interview questions.
   * **Inngest**: Background jobs, such as the weekly generation of industry insights, are managed by **Inngest**.
 This allows for long-running tasks to be executed without blocking the main application thread, ensuring a smooth user experience.

-## Feature-Driven DSA Implementation: A Technical Analysis

-The SensAi platform leverages a variety of data structures and algorithms to deliver its intelligent features:

-  * **Resume Builder**: The resume builder uses a form-based editor and a Markdown editor to create and manage resumes.
-The data is stored in a structured format in the database and can be easily converted to a PDF for download.
-  * **Cover Letter Generator**: The cover letter generator uses the Gemini API to generate tailored cover letters based on user-provided job descriptions.
-The generated letters are stored in the database and can be viewed and managed by the user.
-  * **Interview Preparation**: The interview preparation system uses the Gemini API to generate mock interview questions tailored to the user's industry and skills.
-The user's performance is tracked over time with detailed analytics, which are displayed in interactive charts.

 ## How to Build and Run